 With a solution like Exit Point Manager for IBM i, customers get access control (the ability to control who uses functions such as FTP or ODBC), plus advanced features such as network auditing, message alerts, transaction-level and object-level security, support for supplemental exit programs, and profile switch capabilities.

 Software development is very expensive.

 It’s usually more productive to use an existing application if a viable one is available.
 The cost is far lower than what it would take to develop, test, and maintain your own application.

 - Testing network access is very time-consuming and setting up testing facilities can be complex.
-Network Security was designed and developed over many years using the experiences, knowledge, and feedback of customers and configurations around the world.
+Exit Point Manager was designed and developed over many years using the experiences, knowledge, and feedback of customers and configurations around the world.

 - Maintenance programming requires special personnel.
 Leaving the responsibility of keeping software up-to-date (and other issues) to external vendors frees internal resources for more productive activities.